xinyangATK/GraphBetaDiffusion/README.md

 # GBD

-## We will organize it better later.
+## We will organize it better soon.